LilianaEverett/w08_Group_Project_Apposaurus/README.md

 Download or clone this repository

-Go insinde the created respository folder, then go inside the `client` folder.
+In your terminal window, go inside the created respository folder, then go inside the `client` folder.

 `cd client`

 Run the following command to install the dependencies:

 `npm install`